 "It may seem a little intimidating, but there is no better way to impress a date than to serve home-cooked lobster," chef Michael Gulotta told TODAY Food.
 "This dish is luxurious, but surprisingly light and refreshing."

 "What could be wrong with sweet, succulent lobster meat tossed in a creamy, crunchy sauce in between buttery bread?
-Nothing!"
-Siri Daly said.
+Nothing!" cookbook author Siri Daly said.
 She loves to turn them into bite-sized sliders for parties.

 This Maine-style roll is seasoned with just a few spices, a touch of butter and a bit of creamy mayonnaise so the beauty of the lobster meat really shines through.